-The Fundamentals in Additive Manufacturing Certification aligns to the Additive Manufacturing Body of Knowledge compiled by Tooling U-SME, America Makes, the Milwaukee School of Engineering (MSOE), the National Coalition of Advanced Technology Centers (NCATC), and Technician Education in Additive Manufacturing & Materials (TEAMM), with input from more than 500 additive manufacturing professionals.
+The Additive Manufacturing Certifications align to the Additive Manufacturing Body of Knowledge (PDF) compiled by Tooling U-SME, America Makes, the Milwaukee School of Engineering (MSOE), the National Coalition of Advanced Technology Centers (NCATC), and Technician Education in Additive Manufacturing & Materials (TEAMM), with input from more than 500 additive manufacturing professionals.

 The additive manufacturing industry is expected to grow exponentially, with the global value of the industry estimated to reach over $10 billion by 2021.
 Certification in Additive Manufacturing prepares individuals for success in this rapidly growing field.

-The additive manufacturing fundamentals exam is offered in online and paper pencil formats.
+The additive manufacturing certification exams are offered in online and paper pencil formats.
 You have one year to complete the exam from the date you apply.

-The additive manufacturing fundamentals exam is a three hour, open book and open notes exam.
-It consists of 110 multiple choice questions.
+Both exams are three hour, open book and open notes exams.
+The Fundamentals exam consists of 110 multiple choice questions and the Technician exam consists of 120 questions.
 Exam questions are developed from the recommended reading.